Presbyterians - As We Believe, So We Do

 Read the 2011 CCPC Visioning Report, “Dreaming a New Day.”

 Some of the principles articulated by John Calvin remain at the core of Presbyterian beliefs.
 Among these are the sovereignty of God, the authority of the scripture, justification by grace through faith and the priesthood of all believers.
 What they mean is that God is the supreme authority throughout the universe.
 Our knowledge of God and God's purpose for humanity comes from the Bible, particularly what is revealed in the New Testament through the life of Jesus Christ.
 Our salvation (justification) through Jesus is God's generous gift to us and not the result of our own accomplishments.
-It is every one's job - ministers and lay people alike - to share this Good News with the whole world.
-That is also why the Presbyterian church is governed at all levels by a combination of clergy, laity, men and women alike.
+It is everyone's job - ministers and lay people alike - to share this Good News with the whole world.
+That is also why the Presbyterian church is governed at all levels by a combination of clergy, laity, men, and women alike.

-"In gratitude to God, empowered by the Spirit, we strive to serve Christ in our daily tasks and to live holy and joyful lives, even as we watch for God's new heaven and new earth praying, 'Come, Lord Jesus.'" -From A Brief Statement of Faith.
+"In gratitude to God, empowered by the Spirit, we strive to serve Christ in our daily tasks and to live holy and joyful lives, even as we watch for God's new heaven and new earth, praying, 'Come, Lord Jesus.'" - From A Brief Statement of Faith.

 Presbyterians Are Looking Toward the 21st Century

-Presbyterians in the twenty-first century have a vision of ministry that is vibrant and inviting and reflects the love and justice of Jesus Christ.
+Presbyterians in the 21st century have a vision of ministry that is vibrant and inviting and reflects the love and justice of Jesus Christ.
 The denomination has set four mission priorities for the next phase of our life as the Presbyterian Church (U.S.A.):

 - Evangelism and Witness - We are called to invite all people of faith, repentance, and the abundant life of God in Jesus Christ, to encourage congregations in joyfully sharing the gospel, and through the power of the Holy Spirit to grow in membership and discipleship.

-- Justice and Compassion - We are called to address wrongs in every aspect of life and the whole of creation, intentionally working with and on behalf of poor, oppressed, and disadvantaged people as did Jesus Christ, even at risk to our corporate and personal lives.
+- Justice and Compassion - We are called to address wrongs in every aspect of life and the whole of creation, intentionally working with and on behalf of poor, oppressed, and disadvantaged people, as did Jesus Christ, even at risk to our corporate and personal lives.